nclayt0n/IPA/README.md

 Purpose
 _______
-This app Searches for Breweries & Beers.
+This app Searches for Breweries & Brewdog Beers.

 Features
 ________
 Brewery Search can either search by City, City/State, or just State.
 If nothing specified, it will just return 10 Breweries.
-Beer Search can search with multiple parameters; Beer Name, Food Pairings, ABV, IBU, or EBC.
+Brewdog's Beer Search can search with multiple parameters; Beer Name, Food Pairings, ABV, IBU, or EBC.
 Those Results can be sorted by BeerName(Alpha), ascending(ABV/IBU/EBC), OR descending(ABV/IBU/EBC).
 There is also a Beer Facts Section.